 But why four thieves?

 The legend goes that there was a pack of thieves somewhere in plague-ridden Europe who made their bank by breaking into the houses of the dead plague victim’s houses and stealing their valuables, and they did it for a good long while.
-They weren’t pursued with any speed because it was assumed that they’d simply contract the plague and die.
+They weren’t pursued at any speed because it was assumed that they’d simply contract the plague and die.
 The thieves were finally caught with vinegar-soaked rags tied over their noses and mouths.
 When asked how they had gotten away with such a dangerous job for so long without catching ill themselves, they offered to exchange their recipe for leniency, indicating that the special vinegar was the key to their continued health.
 They washed their hands and faces with it and liberally used it on their bodies before they went a-robbing.
 There are other tales out there, some of them claim this all happened in the 14th century, others claiming 18th, some say France, others elsewhere…and there are as many variations in the recipe as there are in stories about its origin.

 Some people use only four herbs, one for each thief.
 But as my main focus is antiviral and antibacterial purposes and a general “get-ye-gone!” sort of energy, I go with more than four.